maudinski/mysqlTM/README.md

 # mysqlTM
-This is a package for abstractly managing insertions/deletions/verifications on mysql tables
+This is a package for abstractly managing insertions/deletions/verifications on mysql tables for Go